threefoldfoundation/info_threefold/src/token/apps_wallets/threefold_connect_btc.md

 ### Transfer BTC to another account

 The BTC that are residing in your wallet in the ThreeFold Connect app can be transferred to any other bitcoin wallet.

-At this point in time, [Cryptoanchor](https://cryptoanchor.io/), issuer of the TFT trustline on the Stellar network, doesn't support the sponsored transfer of tokens yet, like it is implemented in the ThreeFold Connect app.

-BTCs can be withdrawn however to another wallet using interstellar (the tool owned by the issuer of BTC on Stellar).
-Here is how to do it:

-- First go to detailed info, and press show secret.
-- Copy this secret, you will need it later.
-- Navigate to [Interstellar Exchange](https://interstellar.exchange/app/#/), follow the steps and select “Enter account”
-- Choose a password and login
-- Select “Import” a single wallet, fill in the secret you copied earlier.
-- You will need a very small amount of XLM to execute this transaction ( 0.0001 ).
-If you don’t have this XLM or don’t know how to get it, please contact support on https://threefold.io/ with your public wallet address provided.
-Click `BTC` and select `Withdraw`.
-- Fill in the amount and Bitcoin address you want to withdraw it to.
-Keep in mind there is a transaction fee, the site might adjust the amount if you don’t have enough in your account to cover both the amount + fee.
-- Confirm the transaction.
+For more info on how to do it, read [here](btc_withdrawal).